disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX3-T1-S6.png)

 7. In the **Governance** tab you can see the Business Justification provided by the app maker using the Developer Compliance Center app.
-In the bottom part is where you as an admin can provide your risk assessment.
+The bottom part is where you as an admin can provide your risk assessment.
 You can also tag the app to show in the App Catalog and make it featured.
 You can customize the CoE entities to add additional fields here if needed.

    ![](images/M02/M2-EX3-T1-S7.png)

 8. Select **Environments** in the left navigation.
-This will show you a list of all the environments in your tenant and key metrics like number of apps.
+This will show you a list of all the environments in your tenant and key metrics like a number of apps.
 To view all your environments, similar to the image below, switch the view at the top to **Active Environments**.

    ![](images/M02/M2-EX3-T1-S8-1.png)